 Hygiene production is a vital part of the overall success of a practice, but it doesn’t produce as much revenue as things like cosmetic dentistry.
 However, if your dentist is spending time on hygiene and not on complex, higher-ticket procedures, then you are missing out on a lot of potential revenue.
 Knowing what percent of your total production is taken up by hygiene is imperative to keeping your practice profitable.
 According to Dental Economics, it is recommended to have hygiene take up 25%-35% of your practice’s total production.

 A good place to start in understanding office overhead is to generate a profit-and-loss statement.
 A profit-and-loss statement will break down the costs of things like labor, rent, utilities, and practice supplies.
 These categories are included in your overall office overhead.
 It is crucial to know this number and understand which of these expenses are fixed, like rent and utilities, and which are variable, like labor costs and inventory.
 Measuring these expenses and knowing what you have control over helps you set realistic goals for a thriving practice.

 Make Data-Driven Decisions

+When done correctly, dental KPI tracking can transform your practice.
 Once you have this information at your fingertips, you will be able to develop data-driven strategies that improve the performance of your practice.
 Monitoring these dental KPI benchmarks over time ensures that your practice is growing consistently.
-Start making informed choices about the future of your practice now.
+Start using dental metrics and making informed choices about the future of your practice now.
 Your patients will see the difference, too.

-If you’d like to see consistent growth in these key metrics but aren’t sure where to start, let’s connect.
+If you’d like to see consistent growth in these dental practice KPIs but aren’t sure where to start, let’s connect.
 We’d love to talk with you about helping your practice grow.